The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Experiments

 \subsection{Distributed Mean Estimation}

 In this experiment, $n$ clients each hold a $d$-dimensional vector $x_i$ uniformly randomly sampled from the $\ell_2$ sphere with radius $c=10$.
-We compute the ground truth mean vector $\bar x = \frac{1}{n} \sum_i^n x_i$, as well as the differentially private mean estimates across different mechanisms and communication/privacy budgets.
-Since the client vectors are sampled uniformly randomly and independently on the sphere, we can also consider a more optimistic bound on the norm $\left\| \sum_i^n x_i \right\|_2 \le c\sqrt n$ instead of the more general case of $\le cn$ (recall Theorem~\ref{thm:main-guarantee}) to account for the modular clipping errors.
-We show the mean MSE with 95\% confidence interval over 10 random dataset initializations in Figure~\ref{fig:dme-results} and Figure~\ref{fig:dme-results-extended}.
-Here, the bit-width $B$ applies to each coordinate of the quantized and noisy aggregate.
+We compute the ground truth mean vector $\bar x = \frac{1}{n} \sum_i^n x_i$ as well as the differentially private mean estimates $\widehat x$ across different mechanisms and communication/privacy budgets.
+We use the analytic Gaussian mechanism~\cite{balle2018improving} as the strong baseline.
+Figure~\ref{fig:main-dme-results} shows the mean MSE $\|\bar x - \widehat x\|^2_2 / d$ with 95\% confidence interval over 10 random dataset initializations.\footnote{The kinks on the low bit-width curves are due to the TensorFlow implementation of the discrete Gaussian sampler taking integer noise scales; to preserve privacy, noise scales are rounded up as $\lceil\sigma / \gamma\rceil$ in all experiments.} The first two plots assume a general norm bound $\left\| \sum_i^n x_i \right\|_2 \le cn$ when choosing $\gamma$ (generally applicable to FL applications), while the third plot assumes an optimistic bound $\left\| \sum_i^n x_i \right\|_2 \le c\sqrt n$ as $x_i$'s are sampled uniformly randomly on the $\ell_2$ sphere.
+Note that the bit-width $B$ applies to each coordinate of the quantized and noisy aggregate.
+Results indicate that DDGauss achieves a good communication-utility trade-off and matches the Gaussian with sufficient bit-widths.

-Figure~\ref{fig:dme-results} shows that the distributed discrete Gaussian nearly matches the utility of the central continuous Gaussian at higher bit-widths.
-However, note that the general norm bound on the vector sum could be loose in this case, and thus the errors from modular clipping may not be observed while the errors from quantization become more pronounced.
-In contrast, when using the more optimistic norm bound on the vector sum in Figure~\ref{fig:dme-results-extended}, the clipping error is now evident at $k=2$ (the gap between DDGauss and the Gaussian baseline) but with improved low bit-width utility.
-With larger $k$, we can trade off the quantization errors at low bit-widths for closing the utility gap at high bit-widths.
+In Figure~\ref{fig:dme-results-extended}, we additionally investigate the trade-off between quantization errors and modular clipping errors by trying different values of $k$.
+Here, we use the optimistic norm bound on the vector sum as the general norm bound could be loose (thus $\gamma$ would be chosen conservatively such that modular wrap-around rarely happens).
+At $k=2$, the effect of modular clipping is now evident (the gap between DDGauss and Gaussian).
+With increasingly larger $k$ (larger $\gamma$), we incur more quantization errors (thus worse low bit-width performance) but less modular wrapping and can close the utility gap to Gaussian at high bit-widths.